MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-microsoft-365-faq.md

 Data shared to a Microsoft 365 Group does not appear in the **Shared with me** section.
 Microsoft also does not notify users that they are now a member of a Microsoft 365 Group.

 >[!Note]
 >This is a limitation of Microsoft 365 Groups and cannot be changed on our end.
-The user must navigate to the appropriate group within either their Outlook Desktop Client, or by logging into their prefered email through **outlook.office.com**.
+The user must navigate to the appropriate group within either their Outlook Desktop Client, or by logging into their preferred email through **outlook.office.com**.

 After the user has logged in: